 The directors are appointed by the Lieutenant-Governor in Council.
 They hold office during pleasure only and are eligible for reappointment.

 The Hydro Board is currently comprised of interim appointments.
-The board is seeking to fill up to 10 positions with expressions of interest being sought from individuals who possess the background, experience and skill-set identified in the Nalcor Energy board profile and who can bring unique perspectives to the table.
+The board is seeking to 8 positions with expressions of interest being sought from individuals who possess the background, experience and skill-set identified in the board profile and who can bring unique perspectives to the table.
 Consideration will also be given to a variety of demographic factors to ensure the board is representative of the population they serve.